madelinecr/averyada.github.io/_posts/2013-06-10-intermediate-seeding-rtorrent.markdown

     chmod g+s finished torrents

-Set open group permissions with:
+This is known as the "Set Group ID" or SGID bit.
+Be wary of the [difference in sticky bits][advperm], as there is also a SUID bit and simply a 'sticky bit'.
+All three can be set independently, and do rather different things.
+Next, Set open group permissions with:

     chmod g+rwx finished torrents